joyent/conch-ui/DESIGN.md

   tutorial](https://mithril.js.org/simple-application.html) and some [quick screencasts](https://scrimba.com/playlist/playlist-34) will help bring you up to speed.
-* [Pure CSS](https://purecss.io): Lightweight CSS library.
-This library was chosen early on, but may be too minimal for our needs.
-Replacement with a more comprehensive CSS library like [Bulma](https://bulma.io) or Bootstrap is likely.
+* [Bulma](https://bulma.io): CSS framework based on flexbox with several helpful built-in components.
+It provides a good compromise between writing CSS ourselves and not looking like something out of a can (looking at you, Bootstrap).